-You can use Viz Trio to create default content (i.e. pages) for the graphics you want to expose to the Viz Multiplay operator.
+For basic scenes, you can import graphics directly into Viz Multiplay from the Viz Multiplay GUI, or use Viz Trio to create default content (i.e. pages) for the graphics you want to expose to the Viz Multiplay operator.
 These pages can be dragged down to relevant groups in the GFX playlist in Viz Trio.